Tigil (river)

 The Tigil (Тигиль) is a river on the western side of the Kamchatka Peninsula.
 It flows into the Sea of Okhotsk.
 It is 300 km long, and has a drainage basin of 17800 km2.
-The Cossack Luka Morozko was the first European to reach it in 1696.
+The Cossack Luka Semyonovich Morozko, member of Vladimir Atlasov's detachment to Kamchatka, was the first European to reach it in 1696.
 The village Tigil lies on the river Tigil.